Sustainability

 To minimise food waste, we have:

-- Partnered with Too Good To Go in the UK and Canada & US, a food diversion App that enables consumers to buy our food at discounted rates when it is still deliciously fresh, but is soon to come to the end of its’ shelf life.
+• Partnered with Too Good To Go in the UK, Canada and US, a food diversion App that enables consumers to buy our food at discounted rates when it is still deliciously fresh, but will soon come to the end of its’ shelf life.

-- Joined composting programs with our grocery retailer partners in Canada to divert processed and out of date products from landfill.
+• Joined composting programs with our grocery retailer partners in Canada to divert organic waste from landfill.
+This has meant we have diverted over 62,000kgs of Organic waste.

 Our ambitions:

-- In parallel, we will continue to implement effective impactful solutions to reduce our current food waste utilizing aspects of the food recovery hierarchy.
+• In parallel, we will continue to implement effective impactful solutions to reduce our current food waste utilising aspects of the food recovery hierarchy.

 Responsible sourcing